-Any goals and management thereof are documented in the relevant state Natural Values Management Register.
+Any applicable goals and associated management actions will be documented in the relevant state Natural Values Management Register.
 Rehabilitation, Enhancement, and Restoration

-Where possible, ABP engages in surveying, rehabilitation, enhancement, and restoration of areas with HCV, RSA or other values.
-When selecting areas for such work the following are considered in consultation with relevant stakeholders:
+Where possible, ABP engages in surveying, rehabilitation, enhancement, and restoration of areas with HCV, RSA, or other identified natural values.
+When selecting areas for such work, the following factors will be considered in consultation with relevant stakeholders:

-- Benefit to biodiversity protection and community
+- Benefit to biodiversity protection and the broader community.

-- Cost and availability of funding
+- Cost and availability of funding.

-- Cost effectiveness
+- Cost effectiveness.

-- Condition ratings
+- Condition ratings.

-- Ecosystem representativeness and significance
+- Ecosystem representativeness and significance.

-- Ownership of the land
+- Ownership of the land.

-- Size and connectivity
+- Size and connectivity.

-- The potential to create wildlife corridors
+- The potential to create or enhance wildlife corridors.